adam-rumpf/trilevel-mcnfli-trials/README.md

 Node IDs and arc IDs are both assumed to begin with `1`.
 Arc IDs used are assumed to correspond to their position within the complete arc list.

 The version of NETGEN used [here](https://github.com/adam-rumpf/mcnfli-trials) transforms a network with sink node parents into an equivalent form for which these parents are represented as arcs, and so the parent ID value is always an arc ID.
-When using this type of file to construct a mathematical program, the supply values of sources should be relaxed.
+When using this type of file to construct a mathematical program, the supply constraints of source nodes should be relaxed.
 Supply values do not need to be relaxed when using arcs as parents.